Chart Color Schemes

 AreaSearch assessment of residential development activity positions Inala - Richlands among the top 25% of areas assessed nationwide

-Inala - Richlands averaged approximately 84 new dwelling approvals annually over the past five financial years, from FY21 to FY25, with a total of 422 homes approved during this period and an additional 42 approved in FY26.
-This resulted in an average of 3.1 people moving to the area per year for each dwelling built between FY21 and FY25, indicating that demand significantly outpaces supply.
-Consequently, this situation typically exerts upward pressure on prices and intensifies competition among buyers.
+Inala-Richlands averaged approximately 84 new dwelling approvals annually over the past five financial years, from FY21 to FY25.
+A total of 422 homes were approved during this period, with an additional 50 approved in FY26 as of present.
+On average, 3.1 people moved to the area for each dwelling built over these five years, indicating a significant demand outpacing supply which may exert upward pressure on prices and intensify competition among buyers.

-The average value of new homes being constructed was $260,000, which is below regional levels, suggesting more affordable housing options for buyers.
-In the current financial year, $139.0 million in commercial development approvals have been recorded, reflecting robust local business investment.
-Compared to Greater Brisbane, Inala - Richlands exhibits comparable new home approvals per capita, maintaining market equilibrium consistent with surrounding areas.
-The new development composition is 58.0% standalone homes and 42.0% attached dwellings, with a growing mix of townhouses and apartments providing varied housing options across different price points.
+The average construction cost value of new homes was $260,000, lower than regional levels, suggesting more affordable housing options.
+This financial year has seen $139.0 million in commercial development approvals, reflecting robust local business investment.
+Compared to Greater Brisbane, Inala-Richlands maintains comparable new home approvals per capita, preserving market equilibrium with surrounding areas.
+The current new development composition is 58.0% standalone homes and 42.0% attached dwellings, with a growing mix of townhouses and apartments offering diverse housing options across different price points.

 Frequently Asked Questions - Development